Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 - generate standard flashcards with the question on the front and the answer on the back
 - generate reversible flashcards, where either the front or the back of the card can be shown as the question
 - generate [cloze deletion](https://en.wikipedia.org/wiki/Cloze_test) flashcards, which contain 'fill in the blank' style questions
+- generate a link for a document that can be shared with all users
+- generate a flash card with multiple items as an answer.
+For example, an answer that can be described in steps
 - generate image occulsion flashcards like the example shown below
   - ![image](https://user-images.githubusercontent.com/14140389/215241373-541afb8c-411d-4401-9749-e400723ff5e1.png)
   - ![image](https://user-images.githubusercontent.com/14140389/215241394-6bf81b9f-9dea-4fdf-ab62-ea5dcb083174.png)
-- generate a link for a document that can be shared with all users

 An admin can:
 - do everything a user can